 All MRS Members and Company Partners are obliged to comply with the MRS Code of Conduct, and should ensure they are up to date with changes and requirements.

 There are several elements of the MRS Code of Conduct that are particularly relevant to representation in research, in particular rules 9, 11 and 28 plus the reporting rules 57, 58 and 59.
-The 2022 update to the MRS Code will include explicit reference to the transparency requirements specifying which characteristics have been used when providing or reporting ‘Nationally Representative’, ‘City Representative’ or other specified sub-samples of the population.
+The 2023 update to the MRS Code includes explicit reference to the transparency requirements specifying which characteristics have been used when providing or reporting ‘Nationally Representative’, ‘City Representative’ or other specified sub-samples of the population.
+See Code rules 58 and 59 via: https://www.mrs.org.uk/pdf/MRS-code-of-conduct-2023.pdf

 There is a distinction between the MRS Code of Conduct and best practice guides or advice.
 Whilst the MRS Code is binding on MRS members and MRS Company Partners, best practices or advice are considered guidance.